Talkzy-py/MeetingSummarizer/README.md

 - 🗂️ Accepts raw meeting notes as plain text
 - 📄 Outputs well-structured summaries (Subject, Topics, Key Points, etc.)
 - 🧠 Prompt engineered for clarity and completeness
+- Possible to view the think process in the logs: example log included

 ---